WemXPro/documentation/developers/services.md

 ## Terminate

 The terminate funtion is supposed to completely erase or delete a service.
-This function is typically called when an inoivce has not been paid for a prolonged period of time.
+This function is typically called when an invoice has not been paid for a prolonged period of time.

-When this function is called, you should add a method to handle it appropriately.
+You should handle this function call appropriately by adding a method.

 ```php
     /**